U.S. Route 195: History

-The State Department of Highways completed construction of three highway bypasses between 1973 and 1975, avoiding Pullman, Rosalia, and Plaza, using funding originally intended for the canceled Bay Freeway project in Seattle.
+Between 1973 and 1975, State Department of Highways completed construction of three highway bypasses around Pullman, Rosalia, and Plaza.
+Funds that were originally intended for the canceled Bay Freeway project in Seattle were instead redirected to the bypasses earlier in the decade.
 A four-lane bypass of Colfax was approved for construction in 1971, but deferred indefinitely due to a lack of funding.
+The western bypass of Pullman was completed in 1974 at a cost of $1.04 million.

 US 95 was relocated onto its present freeway, bypassing Washington state, in 1977 and US 195 was extended south into Idaho to the new interchange with a spur route traveling towards northbound US 95.
 The highway between Uniontown and Rosalia was designated as part of the Palouse Scenic Byway on December 19, 2002, as part of the Washington State Scenic and Recreational Highways program.
 In 2002, WSDOT adopted a long range plan to upgrade US 195 within the Hangman Valley in Spokane to limited-access standards by constructing new interchanges at four intersections.
 One of the interchanges, at Cheney–Spokane Road, was completed in 2014 at a cost of $9.4 million.
 Funding for the remaining interchange projects, estimated to cost $106 million in 2002 dollars, was not allocated and WSDOT is instead considering lower-cost improvements to the intersections.
 Increased traffic congestion on US 195 in Spokane lead to a development moratorium in place until capacity improvements are made to the highway.
 The first ramp meter in the Spokane area was installed at US 195's interchange with I-90 in 2019.